-Clark's attendance average for all grades is 96.4% Our goal is for our average attendance to be at 97% or above.
+Clark's attendance average for all grades is 96.4%.
+Our goal is for our average attendance to be at 97% or above.
 Student attendance at Clark has always been strong.
 We will continue to work on closely monitoring students with poor attendance habits.
 We have letters sent to parents when student unexcused absences number at least 5 days per grading period.
 Students can be reported to the Geminis Truancy Program if deemed necessary.
-In addition, for students with unexcused absences numbering more than 10 days, a referral may be made to the courts.
+In addition, for students with unexcused absences number at necessary.